SpaceX is partnering with a Canadian tech startup to launch digital advertising signs into orbit.

 I don't know if you know, but I have to point it out.
 I am an advertiser, I speak to you as an insider.
 And what I write could theoretically go against my interests.
 Yet the prospect of seeing billboards even in the sky is horrifying.
 I find it hard to imagine it, I am between amazed and angry.
 Anyway, let me tell you a few more things about these projects, which are not a joke.

-In GEC's ideas it will be possible to buy tokens of five different types to activate advertisements.
+In GEC's ideas it will be possible to purchase tokens of five different types to activate advertisements.
 Gamma, which determines the brightness of the display.
-Kappa, which determines the color.
+Kappa, which determines color.
 Beta, which determines the X coordinate.
 Rhoe, which determines the Y coordinate.
-Xi, which determines the time the advertisements will be displayed.
+Xi, which determines the time at which advertisements will be displayed.

 People will also be able to purchase tokens using cryptocurrencies.
 Reid said he ultimately wants Dogecoin (also appreciated by the patron of SpaceX, you-know-who) is an acceptable form of payment.